-Matthew Woodworth, Ph.D.
+Maurizio Forte, Ph.D.
 (Sapienza Universita di Roma) is William and Sue Gross Professor of Classical Studies, and Professor of Art, Art History and Visual Studies.
 His teaching and research interests include classical archaeology, digital and cyber archaeology and world heritage.

 How Organisms Communicate (NS, STS)

-Speech often is cited as one of the unique characteristics of Homo sapiens that sets us apart from other animals.
-How unique is human language?
-What, if any, precursors to language do we find in the natural world?
-How do organisms other than humans communicate and what do they have to say?
-This course will explore the communicative world of animals, from the simplest chemical signals used by slime molds when they aggregate to the complex vocalizations of birds, whales and primates—including humans.
+This course will explore the communicative world of animals, from the simplest chemical signals used by slime molds when they aggregate to the complex vocalizations of birds, whales and primates – including humans.
 We will explore fundamental principles of evolution that shape communication systems, the physics and physiology of different communication modalities, and connections that can be made across very different ways of communicating.
-This class is not just for scientists, however—anyone with an interest in how the natural world relates to the human condition will find this class a useful multidisciplinary exploration of how one organism may affect the behavior of another.
-Students will prepare for class sessions using readings, video lecture segments, and other multimedia materials, with class time reserved for team-based discussion of this material.
-Other activities include demonstrations, presentations, reading and interpreting primary scientific literature, and short writing assignments.
+Anyone with an interest in how the natural world relates to the human condition will find this class a useful multidisciplinary exploration of how one organism may affect the behavior of another.

 Stephen Nowicki, Ph.D.
 (Cornell University) is Bass Fellow and Professor in the Departments of Biology, and in Psychology and Neuroscience in Trinity College of Arts and Sciences, and in the Department of Neurobiology in Duke Medical School.
 He is Dean and Vice Provost for Undergraduate Education.
 His research interests span behavioral ecology and neuroethology, in particular the structure, function, and evolution of animal communication systems.
 In his spare time he plays trombone and juggles.